vlbos/pacificstore-node/doc/rustmemo.md

 rustup install 1.44.0
 ```

-4. Make it default (actual toochain version may be different, so do a `rustup toolchain list` first)
+4. Make it default (actual toolchain version may be different, so do a `rustup toolchain list` first)
 ```bash
 rustup toolchain list
 rustup default 1.44.0-x86_64-unknown-linux-gnu